-The proposed site for the poultry unit consists of a pasture field at Ty Nant which is located adjacent to the existing range of farm buildings.
+The proposed site for the poultry unit consists of an arable field at Domgay Hall which is located adjacent to the existing range of farm buildings.
 The development site is surrounded at all points of the compass by mature boundary hedgerows and tree plantations forming a natural screen.
 Further landscaping is proposed in order to further improve the screening.

-The proposed development is located on the owner occupied land.
+The proposed development is located on the owner occupied land to the south of the existing poultry units.